-SFID challenges the new government and those bureaucrats who sit behind their desks and make life and death decisions about the fate of these animals to witness the ”humane destruction” they have sanctioned, to witness the lethal injection of a 9 month old puppy or the rifle shot and excruciating pain and fear that is involved.
+SFID challenges the current government and those bureaucrats who sit behind their desks and make life and death decisions about the fate of these animals to witness the ”humane destruction” they have sanctioned, to witness the lethal injection of a 9 month old puppy or the rifle shot and excruciating pain and fear that is involved.

 There are those that deride the “emotional approach ” as regards animal welfare issues, but compassion is central to human values and emotion and science are not mutually exclusive..we know instinctively what is right and what is wrong.
 The current approach to dingo management on Fraser Island is totally wrong and Ms. Jones, Ms. Vicky Darling and others may well hold the dubious distinction of being responsible for the extinction of yet another Australian species.

 We must protest loudly and clearly and the public must demand a change to the flawed and failing “management” strategy of our dingoes.
 If not, we will demand a change of government at the next election.
 See links page for current e-mail addresses of people to write to.